yanchenglee98/tp/docs/DeveloperGuide.md

 * defines its *API* in an `interface` with the same name as the Component.
 * exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.

-For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.
+For example, the ***Logic Class Diagram*** given below shows the `Logic` component.
+It defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)